This blog covers the general topic of financial markets.

 • Strong pass / avoid → two or more Poor readings.

-Classic "Hallmarks of a truly superior bank" (the ones the author personally weights most heavily)
+Classic "Hallmarks of a truly superior bank"

 These are the non-negotiables that separate the compounders from the rest: